gracearnsberger/C--Live-Project/README.md

    -Below you will be able to view my assigned stories, code snippets, as well as code files.

 * ### Change Layout of the Donor List Page & Add Modal:
  > I styled, organized, and exchanged data that displays on the donor list page of the website.
-I was able to use model, view, and controller pages to rearrange & change the information showing on the current page, edit some of it, and then display it all in a modal which will be called upon using a "details" button.
+I was able to use model, view, and controller pages to rearrange the information showing on the current page, edit some of it, and then display it all in a modal which will be called upon using a "details" button.
+The page originally had content that was touching the edges of the page and the table was displaying all information about each donor and was un-organized.
+I was able to create some spacing and organization to the table view, and put all expect the donors name and user name in a modal button.

 ![Donor List View ](https://lh3.googleusercontent.com/-hpMJXJ5FLG4/X7LoIrCa5II/AAAAAAAAIVA/QvW9D8T3AiU2h9eOGENakTe1-RtW6qi6ACLcBGAsYHQ/s512/DonorListResult%2528webpage%2529png.png)![Donor List Modal View](https://lh3.googleusercontent.com/-czUwC8_wAEE/X7Lods3KI6I/AAAAAAAAIVY/bw4AFDEyVAcuU5tpfHEKOcpn0RG0cjzvACK8BGAsYHg/s512/DonorListModalResult%2528webpage%2529.png)